DylanMeeus/springboot_jwt_blog/_posts/2015-10-30-creating-offline-first-web-apps-with-service-workers.markdown

 A service worker is a bit like a proxy server between the application and the browser, and it has quite a bit of power.
 With a service worker, we can completely take over the response from an HTTP request and alter it however we like.
 This is a key feature for serving an offline experience.
 Since we can detect when the user is disconnected, and we can respond to HTTP requests differently, we have a way of serving the user files and resources that have been saved locally when they are offline.

-{% include tweet_quote.html quote_text="With a service worker, we can completely take over the response from an HTTP request and alter it however we like." %}
+{% include tweet_quote.html quote_text="With a service worker, we can completely take over the response from an HTTP request and alter it." %}

 ![service-worker](https://cdn.auth0.com/blog/offline-first/offline-first-diagram.png)